 Flexible adaptation of the storefront to changing customer expectations

 Headless shop systems are characterised by the simple connection of different systems, as information from the backend can be provided via an interface.
 If customer expectations change, e.g. with regard to the check-out process or payment providers, corresponding check-out or payment solutions can be integrated quickly.
-Styla Frontend is extensively compatible with BigCommerce, enabling shop operators to quickly implement customer-specific requirements.
+Styla Frontend is extensively compatible with BigCommerce, allowing shop operators to quickly implement customer-specific requirements.

-Increased efficiency through no-code editor
+Efficiency increase through no-code editor

 Styla Storefront is created and edited via a no-code editor, so users do not need any developer knowledge or coding skills.
 Modules and banners are added and arranged on pages via an intuitive drag-and-drop interface.
 A live preview for desktop and mobile devices facilitates the device-specific optimisation of product detail and category pages or landing pages.

 Styla Frontend is therefore suitable for small online shops where the managing director is also the shop operator, as well as for larger online shops where marketing, content and/or e-commerce staff are responsible for the content design of the online shop.
 Users can make changes to the frontend quickly and efficiently without depending on IT or developer support.

 Fast loading times have a significant impact on various e-commerce metrics: